 Although you have probably never heard of Puvis de Chavannes (most people today haven't), 19th century Europeans regarded him as a top French painter and muralist whose work combined elements of Romanticism and Symbolism.

-4. Bates Hall
+4. Linger in the Bates Hall Reading Room

-The magnificent Bates Reading Room, named in honor of the Library’s first major benefactor occupies the entire front half of the second floor where light streams through the high arched windows.
-You can spot him among the busts of prominent late 19th century literary Bostonians scattered around the room, and there's also a portrait of him at the south end.
+Look around, and you'll spot him among the busts of prominent late 19th century literary Bostonians scattered around the room, and there's also a portrait of him at the south end.

-The ornate barrel-vaulted ceiling of intricately molded plaster soars 50 feet high.
-The room itself is 218 feet long and 42.5 feet wide.
 Be sure to look at the gorgeous terrazzo floor crafted from yellow, white, and black Italian and Belgian marble - a 1931 replacement for the original.

 The English oak bookcases surrounding the room and heavy oak tables are original, although the chairs are modern reproductions.